 The network reportedly didn’t feel the tone of this romantic comedy would fit with their other sitcoms.
 They shut down production and told the cast they could look for other work.
 The produced episodes may air.

-Note: Single Ladies has been removed because it’s been revived by Centric.
+Note: Community has been removed because it’s been picked up by Yahoo for season six.
+Single Ladies has been removed because it’s been revived by Centric.
 Last Call with Carson Daly has been removed from the list because, at least for now, NBC has decided to keep it going with Daly as host.
-The Michael J. Fox Show has also been removed because NBC maintains it’s not cancelled.
-Unless there’s a ratings miracle, it will be.
 Ripper Street has been removed because it was cancelled after two seasons but was later revived.

 What do you think?
 Have any of your favorite shows been cancelled?
 Which ones are you sorry to see end?